Jim McWilliams: Artist's books, design, and teaching

 McWilliams has been active as a graphic designer and maker of artist's books since 1962.
-That year, at the age of twenty-five, he took over the typography studio at the Philadelphia College of Art, which run until then by Eugene Feldman, founder of Falcon Press.
+That year, at the age of twenty-five, he took over the typography studio at the Philadelphia College of Art, which had been run until then by Eugene Feldman, founder of Falcon Press.
 As head of the studio, McWilliams collaborated on experimental book projects with the artist Claire Van Vliet, the founder of Janus Press and one of his colleagues at the school.
 He also assisted the avant-garde Swiss artist Dieter Roth with his exhibition and book Snow, which Roth realized in 1964 while in residence at the College.
 In 2015, McWilliams' own books were part of an exhibition at Northwestern University Library, which holds McWilliams's archives.
 The exhibition included early works such as The N Book (1965), a typographical deconstruction of the letter "N," and later experiments such as Spiral Spiraling (1998), 600 pieces of die-cut paper that spiral around a metal rod.

 As a teacher of art and design, McWilliams brought a new avant-garde sensibility to the College.
 According to art historian Sid Sachs, McWilliams "radicalized" the department through such tactics as opening his classes' Experimental Workshops to all students, regardless of major or grade point average.
 In an effort to increase attendance, he strove for a less hierarchical, more relaxed atmosphere, installing a pinball machine in his office and inviting go-go dancers into the typography studio every Friday afternoon.

 In 1964, McWilliams began a series of concerts at the school that gave students the opportunity to hear work by such contemporary musicians and performances as Korean composer Nam June Paik and his collaborator, cellist Charlotte Moorman; Japanese composer Takehisa Kosugi; German happenings artist Wolf Vostell; the musician/composer team of La Monte Young and Marian Zazeela; and minimalist composer Terry Riley.
 The events were sometimes controversial.
 Paik and Moorman's concert was almost stopped when Moorman began a striptease as part of Paik's Pop Sonata.
 Riley's first-ever all-night concert, conceived by McWilliams and performed with Young and Zazeela on November 17–18, 1967, raised fears of litigation among school administrators.
 McWilliams's idea was that people could bring their families and sleeping bags and spend the night at the gallery, but because the school had never been open overnight before, administrators required him to personally carry liability insurance for the event.

 After moving to New York City in 1968, McWilliams expanded his design work to include clothing and interiors.
 Under the pseudonym Joe Millions, he designed a line of clothing for men and women in which he used cutaways to expose the body in unexpected ways.
 He also gained notice for the "imaginative and provocative" furnishings and decorative objects, made entirely of paper, with which he decorated his Manhattan apartment.